-Beast Mastery Hunters absolutely take over in The Burning Crusade, being able to fit their whole rotation into one button thanks to a simple macro.
+Hunters absolutely take over in The Burning Crusade, being able to fit their whole rotation into one button thanks to a simple macro.
 While other specs are still playable, BM will reign supreme every time.

 Hunter TBC Ratings: PVE 5/5 - PVP 3.5/5

 WoW Classic TBC opens some new avenues for mages, including utilizing the Arcane spec.
 But many will stay true to Fire, and it won't be a bad choice in PVE, though it isn't the top caster as it was in Vanilla WoW.
-Mage have a big place in PVP with Frost's incredible control, and more spells open the doors for Mages to really step up in the Arena setting.
+Mage have a huge place in PVP with Frost's incredible control, and more spells open the doors for Mages to really step up in the Arena setting.